 In 2010 I visited Australia which again exposed me to new landscapes with rich reds yellows and blues.

 I returned to the UK in 2011 and have spent some time finding a new studio.
 I have now moved into Wimbledon Art Studios, with my painting being inspired once again by the local landscape, but in a new light influenced by the last 8 years.
+My most recent influence has been from trips to the west coast of Scotland and weekly trips to the coast of West Sussex.
+As I see more and more of the British coastline I fall more in love with British light.

 Born 1965 (London), schooled Orleans, Twickenham and Marlborough College